RoboClyde/ERC-Remote-Maintenance-Sim/README.md

 # ERC UR3 Simulation

 This repository contains simulations of the Universal Robots UR3 robot created for the ERC competition.
-You can use docker with installed all requirements (#using-docker) section) or try to install them native.
+You can use docker with all requirements installed  (#using-docker) section or try to install them natively.

 ## Using Docker